Manoj0718/Manoj0718/README.md

 I'm on a journey to become a Full Stack Developer with a passion for web development, open source, and IT opportunities.
 Here's a bit about me:

--  🔗 Actively looking for open source projects to contribute to and collaborate with the community.
+-  🔗 Actively looking for open-source projects to contribute to and collaborate with the community.
 - 🌱 Seeking job opportunities in the IT field to apply my knowledge and grow as a developer.
 -   🔭 I'm currently working on improving my understanding of Docker.